NinjaTyper/PythonLearning/NumberGame_miniTournament.md

 - Each match will be scored as a set of tennis: Who get to 6 wins first will win.
 - On the first game, rock-paper-sissor to see who play first, then alternate from there.
 - Each game will go like this:
--- Person A gets to pick 3 numbers on A machine, and Person A will also choose to NOT play first.
+  - Person A gets to pick 3 numbers on A machine.
--- Person B copies the 3 numbers to B machine, and Person B will choose to go first.
+  - Person B copies the 3 numbers to B machine, and Person B will choose to first or second for machine B.
+  - Then person A set the machine A to go second or first accordingly.
--- From there, A and B will copy each other moves to see which machine win!
+  - From there, A and B will copy each other moves to see which machine win!
--- Then Person B will get to pick the numbers on the next game, with Person A make the first move... and so on ...
+  - Then Person B will get to pick the numbers on the next game, with Person A make the first move... and so on ...

 # Strategy
 - Different machine will have different strength and weakness, so make sure to think hard to pick the numbers to your advantage.